 Balls of feet – Look for irregular textures and bumps.
-This part endures pressure when you walk.
+This part endures pressure when we walk.
 Therefore corns or calluses might develop.
-To reduce this risk make sure to have proper-fitting footwear.
+To reduce this risk we must make sure to have proper-fitting footwear.

 Soles of feet – feel for lumps and bumps, that might be signs of bone or muscle injuries.
-Consult your doctor in case you notice open wounds known as ulcers or if the signs persist.
+To consult our doctor in case we notice open wounds known as ulcers or if the signs persist.

-Feel the foot with the help of your hands, checking the top and bottom for any temperature changes or bumps from one part of your foot to another.
-Make sure to do the same procedure with your other foot.
+Feel the foot with the help of our hands, checking the top and bottom for any temperature changes or bumps from one part of our foot to another.
+Make sure to do the same procedure with our other foot.

 Tops of feet – Look for any signs of lowered blood flow, like shiny or thin skin, abnormal hairlessness, and temperature variation.
-Bear in mind that you can boost your blood flow with the help of physical activity and blood sugar control.
+We should bear in mind that we can boost our blood flow with the help of physical activity and blood sugar control.

-With the help of your fingers, spread the toes apart and look at them.
+With the help of our fingers, we need to spread the toes apart and look at them.
 Check every single toenail and the fleshy area around it.

-Around toenails – search for ingrown toenails which are usually characterized by puffy, reddened skin around your nail.
-You should know that ingrown nail might need surgery if they are ignored for an extended period.
+Around toenails – search for ingrown toenails which are usually characterized by puffy, reddened skin around the nail.
+The ingrown nail might need surgery if they are ignored for an extended period.

-Toes – To test your blood flow, squeeze the balls of the toes, but do it gently.
+Toes – To test THE blood flow, squeeze the balls of the toes, but do it gently.
 If everything is alright, regular color returns within 5 seconds.
-Discolored toes mean you have some circulatory issues.
+Discolored toes is a sign of some circulatory issues.

 Toenails – Check unpolished nails for flaking, thickness or discoloration, that might be symptoms of fungal infections.
-Consult your doctor about this, he or she might advise prescription treatment or over-the-counter treatment.
+Consult a doctor about this, he or she might advise prescription treatment or over-the-counter treatment.

-Keep a record of your self-exams.
-After every self-exam write down about any unusual temperatures, sores, corns, etc. Describe in detail how these irregularities smell, feel or look.
+We need to keep a record of our self-exams.
+After every self-exam we need to write down about any unusual temperatures, sores, corns, etc. Describe in detail how these irregularities smell, feel or look.

 Make sure to compare these notes form exam to exam.
-In case any condition has worsened, or in case you notice new problems, consult your doctor immediately.
+In case any condition has worsened, or in case we notice new problems, we need to consult our doctor immediately.

-Yes, for most people warm weather is welcomed, but bear in mind that increased activity, sun, and sandals might stress your feet.
+Yes, for most people warm weather is welcomed, but bear in mind that increased activity, sun, and sandals might stress our feet.

-Therefore, when preparing to go outside, consider these following tips:
+Therefore, when preparing to go outside, we should consider these following tips:

 Get clippers since they are very simple and easy to control only with one hand.
 The clippers are less likely to lead to ingrown nails or nip the skin.

-In case you have poor eyesight, history of ulcers or loss of feeling in the feet, seek professional care for your nails.
+In case we have poor eyesight, history of ulcers or loss of feeling in the feet, seek professional care for our nails.

-Proper foot care is important for people who have diabetes.
-From doctor checkups to self-foot exams, there are many ways to keep your feet in proper shape, catch an issue before it becomes serious and improve circulation.
+Proper foot care is important for those who have diabetes.
+From doctor checkups to self-foot exams, there are many ways to keep our feet in proper shape, catch an issue before it becomes serious and improve circulation.